lukelarsen/assemble-modals/README.md

 ## Requirements
 - Assemble Modals requires [Assemble Base].
 - The Vanilla Modal javascript file (vanilla-modal.js).
-It is a npm dependency of this package.
+It is inluded in this repo.
 - This will need to run after the page is loaded.
 ```js
 var modal = new VanillaModal({});